-The insulation properties of hemp clothing trap body heat, making it a great option for staying warm through chilly or cold weather.
+The thermal-insulation properties of hemp clothing trap body heat, making it a great option for staying warm through chilly or cold weather.
 But, that’s not all; hemp fabric is also light and breathable, so it can help keep you cool during warmer weather.

-Not only is clothing that is made of fibers free of pesticides, chemicals, and fertilizers more hypoallergenic and easier on the skin, but it also helps protect our soil, waterways, and groundwater from harmful pollutants.
+Not only is clothing that is made of hemp fibers free of pesticides, chemicals, and fertilizers more hypoallergenic and easier on the skin, but it also helps protect our soil, waterways, and groundwater from harmful pollutants.

-7. ALL HEMP PARTS CAN BE USED
+7. ALL PARTS OF THE HEMP PLANT CAN BE USED

 Focusing on minimizing waste is more important than ever, and it’s essential to the survival of our planet and future generations.
 Not only can most parts of the hemp plant be used, but they can be used in ways that promote sustainability, provide health benefits, and more.

-8. 100% HEMP CLOTHING CAN BE COMPOSTED
+8. HEMP CLOTHING CAN BE COMPOSTED

 While high-quality hemp clothing is durable enough to last you for a very long time, when it does get to the level of wear that makes donating pointless, you can add it to your compost pile.
-Just make sure its made entirely of hemp or blended with other natural fibers like cotton, wool, silk, or linen.
+Just make sure it's made entirely of hemp or blended with other natural fibers like cotton, wool, silk, or linen.

 9. HEMP IS SOFT AND GROWS SOFTER WITH EVERY WASH AND WEAR

+Enter hemp!
 Hemp often gets a bad rap because people expect it to be stiff, but because of its fine fibers, quality hemp clothing is really soft and gets softer every time you wash and wear it.

 So not only will the strong and durable nature of hemp fabric make your clothing last longer, but each piece will become even more comfortable just through the necessary process of washing and wearing.
-If you’ve ever experienced washing a super comfy and soft clothing item too many times, resulting in it losing its comfy factor, then you know how amazing this is.
+As far as hemp clothing benefits go, this might be the ultimate.